Aam-Digital/query-backend/README.md

 # Query Backend

 This service allows to run SQL queries on the database.
+In particular, this service allows users with limited permissions to see reports of aggregated statistics across all data (e.g. a supervisor could analyse reports without having access to possibly confidential details of participants or notes).

 ## Usage
 See the [ndb-setup repo](https://github.com/Aam-Digital/ndb-setup) for full deployment instructions.